doiim/tikua/README.md

 });
 ```

-#### `executeVoucher(voucher: VoucherDecoded)`
+#### `executeVoucher`

 Executes a voucher on the Cartesi DApp, simulating the transaction and then writing it to the blockchain if successful.
 This function is crucial for processing vouchers, which are essentially tasks or commands that have been issued to the DApp.

-voucher: VoucherDecoded: The voucher object to be executed.
+- `voucher: VoucherDecoded`: The voucher object to be executed.
 It must include the destination address, the payload data, and the proof of validity.

 Returns a promise that resolves to the transaction hash of the executed voucher transaction.